nuttmeister/llogger/README.md

 We only return an error if either `LogLevel` or `Message` is missing.
 Otherwise the package will always try and find a way to print the message.
-If it encounters an error it will try and handle it as well as output an critical logevel message about the error it encounterd.
+If it encounters an error it will try and handle it as well as output an error logevel message about the error it encounterd.
 So it can be searched in CloudWatch.

 ## Package error messages